Wechsler Preschool and Primary Scale of Intelligence™ - Fourth Edition

 This combination report allows you to upgrade your WPPSI–IV or WIAT–III Score Report to include a pattern of strengths and weaknesses analysis and an ability achievement discrepancy analysis of the combined results.

-WPPSI–IV Interpretive Reports – Coming Summer 2013!
+WPPSI–IV Interpretive Reports – Available Now!

 View this supplement for results of the WPPSI-IV special group validity studies with other measures.